appcypher/viper/NOTES.md

         - Object end-of-lifetime list

             Each scope contain a list of objects end-of-lifetime.
-            Reference is followed only in the object's declaration scope and each object's end-of-lifetime point is adjusted as new references to it are encountered.
+            Starting from the declaration scope, each object's end-of-lifetime point is adjusted as new references to it are encountered in the declaration scope or in a parent's scope.

         - Type frames